aijianiula0601/FlowCPCVC/index.md

 </tr>
 </table>

-## Audio of target come from libritts, which is a dataset different to vctk
+## Audios of target come from libritts, which is a dataset different to vctk

 --------
 #### Speakers of target in libritts.
 Speakers of source in vctk test-dataset.
 All speakers are unseen during training.
 We train the model only with vctk.